Cybersecurity threats can be a real risk to your business. Here’s what to know — and actions to consider taking today.

 More and more of us rely on our smartphones for most of our communications and day-to-day work needs.
 To keep all that information safe:

-- Enable the settings to allow remote tracking and data wiping on your device, so if it’s stolen, you can render your data irretrievable.
+- Enable remote tracking and data wiping on your device, so if it’s stolen, you can render your data irretrievable.

 - Have a passcode, only download applications from trusted developers, install updates regularly, and don’t open attachments or click on any links received in suspicious or unsolicited texts or emails.

 Your data and information should be backed up regularly, not just as protection from cyber threats, but to keep your data intact in the event of a technology malfunction.

 - If you work with third-party technology and software vendors, talk to them about their policies for performing regular backups to make sure your information is secure.

 Tip: Keep your backups disconnected from the internet so that hackers have no way to access them.

 Be proactive — and customize as you go